 A really fun way to get to the O2, if you’re on the opposite side of the Thames is by using the Emirates Cable Car.
 At a little over 300 feet high and spanning over 1 kilometer the Emirates Cable Car is the highest observation point over the river Thames.
 You can buy a one-way or round trip ticket.
 If you do this you’ll get an amazing view of the O2 and the London skyline.

-What to Bring for your o2 Arena Climb
+What to Wear for your Climbing the o2

 To be honest, you don’t need to bring that much with you as most of the equipment you’ll need for the climb will be provided.